neoforged/NeoGradle/README.md

 neogradle.subsystems.tools.jst=<artifact coordinate for jst cli tool>
 ```
 ### DevLogin
-This tool is used by the runs subsystem to enable logged in plays on all client runs.
+This tool is used by the runs subsystem to enable Minecraft authentication in client runs.
 The following properties can be used to configure the DevLogin tool:
 ```properties
 neogradle.subsystems.tools.devLogin=<artifact coordinate for devlogin cli tool>